 Best Side Dishes with Salmon Glaze

-- Vegetables: Roasted or grilled asparagus and Brussels sprouts add a fantastic crunch and balance to the meal.
+- Vegetables: roasted asparagus or Brussels sprouts add crunch and balance.

-- Salads: Consider citrus salad or a quinoa salad to introduce freshness and texture to your dining experience.
+- Salads: a citrus salad or quinoa salad brings freshness and texture.

 Beverage Pairings